bjdash/ng-jsonschema-builder/projects/ng-json-schema-builder/README.md

-JSON Schema Builder
+JSON Schema Builder for APIC
-A simple GUI tool to enable designing and building JSON schemas
+A simple GUI tool to enable designing and building JSON schemas for https://apic.app

 ## Usage
 import { NgJsonSchemaBuilder } from 'ng-json-schema-builder';